 An Emitter can be geometry and/or particles, and is what actually emits the fluid inside the simulation grid.
-The emitter(s) must be selected by the Source in order to emit fluid inside the simulator, unless you are using the Init ial fill option in the simulator's settings, or specifying a geometry to do an initial fill with liquid.
+The emitter(s) must be selected by the Source in order to emit fluid inside the simulator.

 The Source also contains its own settings that determine how much fluid is emitted, what is emitted, and so forth.
-A Liquid Source can be used to emit fluid into a Liquid Simulator using Liquid FLIP particles, or any of the Source's Grid Channel options, and it can also emit fluid for multiple channels at once.
+A Fire Source can be used to emit fluid into a Fire/Smoke Simulator using any of the Source's Grid Channel opti ons, and can also emit fluid for multiple channels at once.